"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: Introduction.

 and

 for the degeneration space (vacuum manifold) in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac, involving \cite{Al.S.} the existence of (rectilinear, topologically nontrivial) threads inside the mentioned vacuum manifold, just located intimately near the axis $z$ of the chosen (rest) reference frame.
+The relation $ SU(2)\equiv G_0$ reflects the fact that the $SU(2)$ group space is simply connected (and also one-connected).

 Vortices generated by such threads, similar to those \cite{Halatnikov} one can observe in a (rested) liquid helium II specimen, may be identified naturally with collective solid rotations inside the BPS monopole vacuum suffered the Dirac fundamental quantization \cite{Dir}.